 The work that you do in the first few weeks of the A-level will form the foundation for the rest of the course, so if you’re struggling at this stage then you can’t afford to stick your head in the sand.
 You need to either put in the necessary work to get up to speed – in the sixth form you need to take responsibility for your own learning, and it’s usually recommended that you spend about the same amount of time on independent study as you spend in the classroom – or investigate other subject options before it’s too late to change courses.

-If you need a refresher course to help you make sure you’re up to speed on the GCSE content that you’ll need at A-level, take a look at my Preparing for A-level Maths course – which will also help you to get the best possible result in your GCSE!
+If you need a refresher/booster course to help you make sure you’re up to speed on the GCSE content that you’ll need at A-level, take a look at my Flying Start to A-level Maths course – which will also help you to get the best possible result in your GCSE!

 - If you love algebra and trigonometry then you should enjoy A-level Maths